Sanochez/Gastrella/docs/testing.md

 This shows that the restaurant owner can change some details by filling in the required information.

 # Test Case ID: UC1 FR3
-Description: The system should have interaction metrics(customer engagement tracking like viewing reviews).
+Description: The system should have interaction metrics(customer engagement tracking like viewing reviews).<br>
 Prerequisites: Accessible API, connection to Database, Error messages Test Data:
  <h3 class="intro">Highest rated restaurants in Bristol...</h3>